+Omega-3s can help lower your risk of heart disease.
 These healthy fats are being added to everything from eggs to peanut butter.
-You can also get them naturally in a can of salmon or tuna, or from fresh, oily fish.
+You can also get them naturally in fish, including salmon and tuna.

-While there's no standard recommendation yet for how many omega-3s we need, suggestions range between 500 to 1,000 mg daily.
-You can find over 500 mg in a tin of tuna or a few ounces of salmon.
+Your body can turn ALA into DHA and EPA, though not very efficiently.
+So, many dietitians recommend getting DHA and EPA.
+While there's no standard recommendation for how many omega-3s we need, suggestions range from 500 to 1,000 milligrams (mg) daily.
+You can find more than 500 mg in a can of tuna or a few ounces of salmon.
 Some fortified foods offer 100 mg or more.

-Ready to get more omega-3 fatty acids in your diet?
-We've put together this quick shopping list to take along the next time you go to the supermarket.
+Bring this shopping list the next time you go to the supermarket.

 Grains and Nuts With Omega-3s